Need a beach vacation but can’t get away from work? Then it’s time to treat yourself to one of these pineapple cocktails.

 This recipe takes tart unsweetened cranberry juice and pairs it with sweet pineapple juice for a sensational drink.

 I recommend steering clear of sweetened cranberry juice for this one.
+It’ll mask the pineapple if it’s too sugary.

 Another incredible way to use Malibu rum is this recipe.
-This cocktail is very refreshing and fruity.

 Serve this on the rocks with a couple of maraschino cherries.